nelsonpecora/quiz-text/README.md

 Radio buttons and checkboxes are denoted by parenthesis `( )` and square brackets `[ ]`, respectively.
 Answers don't _need_ to be correct or incorrect, but you may denote one or more correct answers by putting an asterisk `*` inside the parenthesis/brackets.

 **TIP:** Don't specify more than one correct answer for radio questions, unless you allow your users to select more than one answer in your UI.
 Radio questions are intended to be single-select, whereas checkbox questions are intended to be multi-select.
+Currently there's no difference in their parsed output, but this might change in a future major version.

 You may optionally have a different value for an answer than the text to the right of the parenthesis/brackets.
 To do so, add those values inside them (_after_ the asterisk, for correct answers).